 To document OCWA's Quality & Environmental Management System (QEMS).
 This Operational Plan defines and documents the QEMS for the Union Water Supply System operated by the Ontario Clean Water Agency (OCWA).
-It sets out the OCWA's policies and procedures with respect to quality and environmental management in accordance with the requirements of the Province of Ontario's Drinking Water Quality Management Standard (DWQMS).
+It sets out the OCWA's policies and procedures with respect to quality and environmental management in accordance with the requirements of Ontario's Drinking Water Quality Management Standard (DWQMS).

-Drinking Water Quality Management Standard (DWQMS) - means the quality management standard approved by the Minister in accordance with section 21 of the SDWA.
+Drinking Water Quality Management Standard (DWQMS) - has the same meaning as Quality Management Standard for Drinking Water Systems approved under section 21 of the Safe Drinking Water Act (SDWA).